noelwelsh/noelwelsh.com/content/posts/2024-04-24-direct-style.md

 ## Conclusions and Further Reading

-In summary, we've seen that direct-style effects are a combination of:
+We've seen that direct-style effect allow us to write code in a natural direct style, while still retaining useful types that help with reasoning and allowing composition of effects.
+The implementation is a combination of:

 1. context functions;
 2. continuations; and